joshcalcino/PhantomBatch/README.md

 Below is a list of features that have been added, or that will be added, in no particular order of importance.

 # Features to add:
-- Support for looping over planet parameters (should be easy to implement)
 - Full support for binary discs
     - Disc mass setting (Currently only supports total disc mass)
     - Support for potential